Gelug: 17 and 18th centuries

-The Sixth Dalai Lama (1683–1706) was an unconventional figure who liked to live as a layperson, refused monastic vows, drank alcohol, slept with women and write love poems and erotic poems.
+The Sixth Dalai Lama (1683–1706) was an unconventional figure who liked to live as a layperson, refused monastic vows, drank alcohol, slept with women and wrote love poems and erotic poems.
 His verses are an important part of Tibetan poetry.
 His successor, the 7th Dalai Lama, was also a noted poet, but he wrote mainly on Buddhist and spiritual themes.
 The 7th Dalai Lama Kelzang Gyatso was a highly learned Buddhist scholar and wrote hundreds of titles on various Buddhist topics.
 During the time of the 7th, Tibet also became a protectorate of the Qing Empire under the Kangxi Emperor (r.
 1661–1722).

 The 8th, 9th, 10th.
 11th and 12th Dalai Lamas all died young and were not significant figures.
 Tibet was ruled by a series of regents during this period and experienced much political instability.

 During the 17th and 18th centuries, Gelug figures continued to produce new scholastic works.
 The development of the "tenets" (Tib. grub mtha, Skt. siddhanta) genre (a form of doxography) became a particularly important element of Gelug education and scholarship.Changkya Rölpai Dorjé; Lopez, Donald (translator) (2019).
 Beautiful Adornment of Mount Meru, Introduction.
 Simon and Schuster.
 Perhaps the most influential Gelug doxographer was the great scholar Jamyang Shéba (1648– 1721), who wrote Roar of the Five-Faced [Lion], a series of verses on tenets, and a huge commentary to this root text (around 530 folios), called Great Exposition on Tenets.
 According to Daniel Cozort, Jamyang's works "are the most comprehensive of the tenets texts" (in Tibetan Buddhism).
 His reincarnation, Gönchok Jikmé Ongpo (1728–1791), is also known for his shorter tenets text called Precious Garland of Tenets as well as other works on the bodhisattva path.

-Other key Gelug scholars of this period include Changkya Rölpé Dorjé (1717-1786), who wrote Presentation of Tenets, and Ngawang Belden (b.
+Other key Gelug scholars of this period include Changkya Rölpé Dorjé (1717–1786), who wrote Presentation of Tenets, and Ngawang Belden (b.
 1797), who wrote a major commentary on Jamyang’s Great Exposition.

 Changkya Rölpé Dorjé is also known for his knowledge of languages and translation work and for being the main teacher in the Qing court of the Qianlong Emperor.
 Changkya oversaw the translation of the Tibetan Buddhist canon into Mongolian and Manchu, compiled a collection of the canon in four languages (Chinese, Manchurian, Mongolian and Tibetan) and also supervised the translation of the Śūraṅgama Sūtra into Tibetan.

 During the 18th century, Thuken Losang Chökyi Nyima (1737–1802), a student of Changkya, took the tenets genre one step further with his Crystal Mirror of Philosophical Systems.
 According to Roger R. Jackson, this text is "arguably the widest-ranging account of religious philosophies ever written in pre-modern Tibet."
 This work of comparative philosophy and comparative religion discusses all schools of Tibetan Buddhism, Chinese Buddhism and Chinese religions as well as Indian, Mongolian and Khotanese religious systems.